monicahwairimu124-stack/Phase-1-project/README.md

 # Phase-1-project
+The objecives of this project are:

+-Study and understand the data given

+-Asses aircraft safety records

+-Analyze maintance and operating cost

-Advice on an aircraft with low risk
+-Recommend a low risk aircraft